anticomputer/emacs-capstone/README.md

-NOTE: These bindings are only captstone 3.x compatible for now until I find some time to port to the 4.x branch
+NOTE: These bindings are only captstone 3.x compatible for now until I find some time to port to the 4.x branch, see: https://github.com/aquynh/capstone/issues/1315

 # emacs-capstone